 This template contains the information you should cover in your Concept for Endeavour Fund Smart Ideas funding.
 Use it to help gather the information you need to formulate your Concept.
 Where noted you will be asked to validate and if necessary expand and/or amend information submitted at Registration.
-An asterisk (\) indicates mandatory information.
+An asterisk () indicates mandatory fields.

-Concepts can be submitted to MBIE in the IMS portal immediately after Registration from early October until 12 noon, Wednesday 28 November 2018.
+Concepts can be submitted to MBIE in the IMS portal immediately after Registration from early October until 12 noon, Wednesday 27 November 2019.

 These dates are subject to change.
 Any change will be notified via MBIE's Endeavour Fund Alert e-newsletter.

-See page 28 for more detailed IMS portal information.
+See page 35 for more detailed IMS portal information.